frqhero/fish-shop/readme.md

     * copy old db if you had one
         * `.tmp/data.db`
     * copy model name folder from `src/api` folder of the old project
-    * this command might help you out if you forget the creds
+    * this command might help you out if you forgot the creds
         `npx strapi admin:reset-user-password --email=frqhero@gmail.com --password=NewPassword123!`